 Residential Heating Systems

-At Michael Bonsby Heating & Air Conditioning, we recommend natural gas furnaces for their ability to provide optimal heat production and energy efficiency.
+At Michael Bonsby HVAC & Plumbing, we recommend natural gas furnaces for their ability to provide optimal heat production and energy efficiency.
 Plus, they tend to have longer life spans and cleaner operation with less maintenance than other heating systems.
 The various models of gas furnaces include:

 - The single-stage furnace is the least expensive option for those replacing their heating systems on a budget, however it also only has one “on” stage for the burner and blower.
 This means that you may not receive the optimal level of heat that you can with other types of gas furnaces.